liangping/donations-record/README.md

 I recognize that I am a free rider on work of current and future generations of 0L participants.
 To do my part to combat the problem, at the genesis of "experimental-network"  I've pledged to donate to causes and programs that ensure the survival of the network.

 **My pledge is simple.
-I'm giving 25% of my mining to different programs; a subscription to network survival.
-Your number may be different.**
+I'm giving 25% of my mining to different programs; a subscription to network survival. **

 Today, I'm making good on my pledge, and documenting how I did it.

 Besides this pledge, in February I also donated my "first month of mining": and that is documented publicly here: (link).
 In that case I gave away 100% of my 1st month of my rewards.
 At the time the maturity of the 0L  tooling did not allow me to execute the ongoing 25% donation.

 So as of June 14th 2021, **I've donated 41% of my mining rewards to different ecosystem participants**.
+Your situation and number may be different.

 ## Here's how I think about my pledge